deltachat/deltachat-pages/_posts/2019-10-16-etc-workshop.md

 Following everyone getting an SMTP server up and running, the fun part - using it to communicate with each other!
 Using Mutt on the server command-line, we sent each other e-mails to prove functionality.
 It was really good to see it actually working.
-I didn't expect it to function for everyone so quickly.
+I didn't expect for everyone to make such quick work of it.

 An SMTP server is however only half that of a good mail server - you also need an IMAP server, so Delta Chat can download the received e-mails from the server.